Azure-Samples/service-fabric-dotnet-getting-started/README.md

  - Communicating with partitioned services, including partition key generation, querying, and aggregation.
  - Using the Service Fabric cluster querying APIs
  - Dependency injection of Service Fabric components into an ASP.NET Core application

+### Guest EXE Backend Service
+This is a simple [guest executable service](https://docs.microsoft.com/azure/service-fabric/service-fabric-deploy-existing-app) that is not built on Reliable Services, Reliable Actors, or any Service Fabric APIs.
+It is a pre-compiled EXE that is packaged up and run on Service Fabric as-is.
+The EXE is a simple web server that returns the machine name of the node it is currently running on.

+#### Key concepts
+ - How to take an existing executable and host it on Service Fabric.

 ### Stateless Backend Service
 This is a stateless back-end service using [Service Remoting](https://docs.microsoft.com/azure/service-fabric/service-fabric-reliable-services-communication-remoting).
 This service demonstrates a basic back-end service that can be used for processing work with an RPC API to check the status of that work.